-3. Select Notepad, and click the checkbox beside Always use the selected program to open this kind of file.
-Click OK.
+3. Select Notepad, and click the checkbox beside Always use the selected program to open this kind of file and then click OK button.

 Note: When using Notepad, make sure that Word Wrap is disabled.
 A checkmark appears next to Word Wrap if it is enabled.
-To disable Word Wrap, click on Word Wrap in the Format menu.
-This will disable Word Wrap, removing the checkmark.
+To disable Word Wrap, click on Word Wrap in the Format menu and remove the checkmark.